python/mypy/docs/source/error_code_list.rst

 --------------------------------------------------------------

 In some cases mypy can't infer the type of a variable without an explicit annotation.
 Mypy treats this as an error.
-This often happens when you initialize a variable with an empty collection, and mypy can't infer the collection item type.
-Mypy replaces any parts of the type it couldn't infer with ``Any``.
+This typically happens when you initialize a variable with an empty collection or ``None``.
+If mypy can't infer the collection item type, mypy replaces any parts of the type it couldn't infer with ``Any`` and generates an error.

 Example with an error: